HimankSehgal/Semantic_Segmentation_With_U-Net/README.md

 * imouth
 * llip
 * hair

+For this task we will be using the famous U-Net Architecture. <a href='https://arxiv.org/abs/1505.04597'>U-Net Paper</a>.

 ## Data Description:
 For this project , the Helen Dataset used can be downloaded from <a href='https://drive.google.com/file/d/1jweX1u0vltv-tYZhYp6mlyDZDy0aDyrw/view?usp=sharing'>Helen Dataset</a>.<br>